tonioloewald/xinjs-ui/README.md

 Sometimes, it's nice to be able to just toss a code-editor in a web-page.
 The element's `value` is the code.

+### `<side-nav>`

+The default layout for iOS / iPadOS apps is to hide the sidebar when displaying content on small screens, and display the sidebar when space is available (with the user able to explicitly hide the sidebar if so desired). `<side-nav>` provides this functionality.

 ### `<size-break>`

 While we wait for enough browsers to implement [container-queries](https://www.w3.org/TR/css-contain-3/),